 Ina was almost three months old with big brown eyes.
 As I showed my husband her photo, I told him that she might be afraid of him or very shy.
 He’s a pushover for puppies.
 Or maybe he was tired of me looking at dogs on the internet every night.

 We took Radcliff with us to meet her.
 He knew something was going on because the kennel was in the back of the SUV.
 After driving almost two hours, I said “I didn’t realize it was this far away.
 We don’t have to adopt her.
 We can go home.”
 My husband said “We’ve come this far, let’s just meet her.”
 We drove almost three hours, (one way) to meet her.

-We met at the local vet’s office because the town did not have an animal shelter.
+We met at the local vet’s office because the small town did not have an animal shelter.
 When we pulled up, Ina and Allison were sitting on the grass outside the office.
 We left Radcliff in the car.
-When we approached them, to our surprise, Ina approached my husband.
+When we approached them, to our surprise, Ina ran to my husband.
 When we got Radcliff out of the car, it was obvious that she adored him.
 But that’s normal, Radcliff has that effect on everyone.